gotItMemoized/FullStackEngineerChallenge/README.md

 the `-resetPostgres -seedDatabase` flags aren't necessary if you've run them once for postgres.
 And neither are required if you don't want to use postgres.

+The backend is built in Go.
+Ensure you're using a version of golang with modules (1.12+).

 ```
 # using postgres
 cd ./backend
 go build -o backend
 ./backend -usePostgres -resetPostgres -seedDatabase

+# or

+cd ./backend
+go run ./backend.go -usePostgres -resetPostgres -seedDatabase
 ```

 ```